-- Next, set the paper size, drawing sheet size, and the specify the printer for this layout.
+- Next, set the paper size, drawing sheet size, and specify the printer for this layout.

-To do this, select File> Print> Page Setup from the menu.
+- To do this, select File> Print> Drawing Sheet Setup from the menu.

-- Select the Printer Paper and Drawing Sheet sizes you will be using.
+- Select the Drawing Sheet size you will be using.

-In most cases, the Printer Paper and Drawing Sheet sizes and page orientation should be the same.
+In most cases, the Printer Paper and Drawing Sheet sizes should be the same.

 - Make sure the Drawing Scale is set at a 1 to 1 scale.